Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation: Results and analysis

 \subsection{Confidence in Hallucination Detection Methods}

-We further employ Expected Calibration Error (ECE) to evaluate the alignment between the hallucination probabilities predicted by the detection methods and the actual correctness of the hallucination detection, thereby assessing the calibration of model confidence.
+We further employ Expected Calibration Error (ECE) to evaluate the alignment between the hallucination probabilities predicted by the detection methods and the actual correctness of the hallucination detection.
+This allows us to assess the calibration of model confidence.
 The results indicate that CoT prompting leads to an increase in ECE across most experimental settings, suggesting that the confidence of detection methods becomes less reliable.
 Detailed results are provided in Appendix~\ref{apd:results}.